ibezkrovnyi/texturer/README.md

 Introduction
 ============

-Texture Map Generator in pure JavaScript (typescript, node.js, multithreading) is image processing tool that generates texture maps for image sets.
+Texture Map Generator in pure JavaScript (TypeScript, node.js, multithreading) is image processing tool that generates texture maps for image sets.
 It also generates javascript/typescript/css texture maps description file and is able to copy whole directory without processing, filling texture map description file with image parameters.

 How To Install from GitHub
 ==========================